bayes-bats/tier2-freq-bayes/development/run-of-show.md

   a. __Files__:
       - Instructor-facing: `01-introduction.qmd`, `03-one-pager.qmd`
       - Student-facing: `01-introduction.qmd`,`03-simplified-main.qmd`
+  b. __Aims__:
-  b. __Aims__: _Engage and Explain in 5E model_.
+      - _Engage and Explain in 5E model_ (applied).
 Introduce students to statistical inference broadly defined, the learning objectives for the activity, and the high-level critical differences in Frequentist/Bayesian approaches
+      -  _Engage and Explain in 5E model_ (conceptual).
+Here
   c. __Cadence__: Instructor walks them through first sections with introduction/LO's and then provides warmup questions (7-10 minutes of discussion time among groups).
 Groups can share what they know and instructor shares high-level one pager simplified document on differences between statistical inference paradigms.
 Instructor then finishes discussion with sections on research questions and hypotheses.
 The detailed one pager reference guide is a support artifact for the instructor that is not student facing.

 ### Activity
   a. __Files__: `02a-activity-freq-main.qmd`, `02b-activity-bayes-main.qmd`
+  b. __Aims__:
-  b. __Aims__: _Elaborate in 5E model._ Apply the concepts covered in introduction and simplified one pager.
+      - _Elaborate in 5E model_ (applied).
+Apply the concepts covered in introduction and simplified one pager.
 Depending on which analysis they received, groups should be able to assess and synthesize output from models and make conclusions related to the research question and hypotheses.
+      - _Elaborate in 5E model_ (conceptual).
+Here
   c. __Cadence__: Instructor introduces completed applied activities to groups (each group receives either Frequentist or Bayesian analysis).
 Groups use Tables 3 (Model Summaries) and 4 (General Inference) from simplified critical differences one pager to synthesize results.
 Focus will be on:
       - Model summaries:
         - Assess Estimates (point estimates for Frequentists / means, quantiles for Bayesians)